SuperGamerTron/InstantEat/README.md

 Every player needs to have the mod if playing multiplayer

 # Manual Installation
-Extract the archive and put InstantEat.dll into the BepInEx plugins folder
+Extract the archive and put the InstantEat folder or InstantEat.dll into the BepInEx plugins folder